joaogouveia89/Random-User/README.md

 - [x] ~~Add error handling on random user fetching on repository~~
 - [x] ~~Add error handling on random user saving on repository~~
 - [x] ~~Handle user click on user list~~
-- [ ] Create a generic screen with loading, error and offline handling, also a state to handle common states
+- [x] ~~Create a generic screen with loading, error and offline handling, also a state to handle common states~~
-- [ ] Create a chronometer manager to be injected on view models to handle chronometer, similar [InternetConnectionMonitor](./app/src/main/java/io/github/joaogouveia89/randomuser/core/internetConnectionMonitor/InternetConnectionMonitor.kt)
-- [ ] Create a base view model(ChronometerViewModel or something similar) to reuse the chronometer logic
+- [x] ~~Create a solution for time updating using broadcast receiver and intent filter action time tick~~
+- [x] ~~Service to check if user is offline~~
-- [ ] Find a way to write tests to the chronometer on RandomUserViewModel
+- [ ] Integrate the broadcast receiver response to the view model logic to update the current user clock
 - [ ] Add UI tests with Espresso
-- [ ] Service to check if user is offline
 - [ ] Include and setup [Detekt library](https://github.com/detekt/detekt)

 ## Bug fixing